 Jennifer started her gastronomic journey attending Kendal Culinary school in Chicago in the mid 90’s where she soon discovered that most of her favorite things to eat start with celery, carrots and onions; or at the very least, one of the three.
 She cooked professionally as a caterer, line cook, and pastry apprentice, but never stopped being a “home cook”.
 Home cooking is her passion!
 In 2009, Jennifer created a blog to store all her recipes, celerycarrotsandonions.com.
 She hopes to inspire Whisk guests to… stand lovingly over a simmering pot, wait anxiously for rising bread dough, frost cupcakes with care, marinate, brine, and most importantly…make it yourself!

-Born and raised in Seattle.
+Professional Pastry Chef Thanh was born and raised in Seattle.
 Thanh (that’s John with a T) always loved to be in the kitchen and aspired to be a teacher since the age of 5.
 After two years at the University of Washington as a Drama major, Thanh decided that his heart belonged in the culinary world.
-A 2009 graduate of Seattle Culinary Academy, Thanh has held several pastry chef positions in the Seattle area, at Wild Ginger, Triple Door, and currently at Jerry Traunfeld’s Capitol Hill Restaurant Poppy.
+A 2009 graduate of Seattle Culinary Academy, Thanh has held several pastry chef positions in the Seattle area, at Wild Ginger, Triple Door, and Jerry Traunfeld’s Capitol Hill Restaurant Poppy.
 Thanh believes that cooking should be fun and stress free.
 His Philosophy is you can’t know where you’re going unless you know where you came from; the simplest things are always the hardest to master.
 Hence, a strong understanding of cultures and techniques associated with a recipe is the secret foundation of any great cook.